 A cat weighing under 25 pounds should get a starting dose of 0.5 milliliters if they are between the ages of 1 and 4 and a dose of 0.25 milliliters if they are over the age of 5.

 |Maine Coon||18 lbs.||+10 years old||0.25 ml|

 CBD Soft Chews: How is Dosing Different?

-Both CBD oil tinctures and CBD soft chews contain cannabidiol but their doses are different.
-Learn more about the differences and how to use these products together here.
+Both CBD oil tinctures and CBD soft chews contain cannabidiol, but their doses are different.

 CBD oil comes with a dropper that can be used to give a precise dose to pets and the amount can be increased in incremental doses.